ismailvohra/redwine-quality-tensorflow-griddb/README.md

 * TensorflowJS - For training models
 * DanfoJS - For working with DataFrames

 It is useful to work with Node Notebooks for this as they make experimenting with Data Science and ML easier.
 Visual Studio Code is a great editor that supports Node Notebooks and we are going to use it for this article.
-Note: For Danfo JS and Tensorflow JS we need at least node version 12 where as griddb works on node version 10.

 ```javascript
 const dfd = require("danfojs-node")